M1903 Springfield: Korean War

 The M1903A4 was slowly phased out during the Korean war by the Army, but saw extensive use in the Marine Corps in the form of the M1941 Sniper rifle.
 This new rifle was simply equipped with a very long and powerful Unertl 7.8x (as compared to the M73B1 2.5X telescopic sights issued with the army's M1903A4) variant type scope.
 It was used in situations when the range to the target simply exceeded that of the Marines' M1C and M1D sniper rifles, which were effective to about 500 yd.
 In some rare cases, kills from up to 1000 yd were reported by Marines using the M1941 sniper rifles.
-Marine Corps armorers continued to rebuild some M1903 sniper rifles as late as the early stages of U.S. involvement in the Vietnam War.

 Post–Korean War service

 After the Korean War, active service (as opposed to drill) use of the M1903 was rare.
-Still, some M1903A4s remained in sniper use as late as the Vietnam War; and technical manuals for them were printed as late as 1970.
+Marine Corps armorers continued to rebuild some M1903 sniper rifles as late as the early stages of U.S. involvement in the Vietnam War and technical manuals for them were printed as late as 1970.
 The U.S. Navy also continued to carry some stocks of M1903A3s on board ships for use as anti-mine rifles.